datascience-mobi/04_Lung-Cancer_2020/README.md

 Cancer is a generic term for a heterogeneous group of diseases that arise in different parts of the body.
 Cancer stems from genetic alterations that transform normal cells into malignant cells.
 These malignant cells are characterized by an uncontrolled growth and resistance to apoptosis (programmed cell death).
 This malignant behavior is mainly achieved through genetic alterations that affect the activity and wiring of many molecular mechanisms like signaling and metabolic pathways.
 Therefore cancer cells hijack many cellular processes enabling them to proliferate uncontrollably, avoid apoptosis and/or immune response, migrate to other tissues (metastasis) or even obtain drug resistance.
 Moreover, large-scale studies from international cancer consortia have described that patients' tumors acquire this malignancy through diverse individual molecular alterations.
 In other words, individual cancers are different each other.

 Lung cancer is one of the most common cancer types in the world and with high mortality rates.
 Many studies have been already published showing potential targets and already approved drugs are being used to treat this disease.
 Nevertheless, due to the inherent heterogeneity of cancer and patients, finding an easy way to characterize potential response or resistance to these treatments is key to counteract the malignancy.
-This is especially true in patients with very agressive tumors, where time is key to maximize a positive outcome.
+This is especially true in patients with very aggressive tumors, where time is key to maximize a positive outcome.
 To tackle this problems, generating and analyzing comprehensive biological data has shown to be the best approach.

 Objectives
 ----------